-This guide will help you understand the recent changes introduced by the One Big Beautiful Bill (OBBB), how they affect Health Savings Accounts (HSAs), and what you should do next.
+This guide explains how the One Big Beautiful Bill (OBBB) changes Health Savings Account rules in 2026 — including who can now open an HSA, what new expenses are covered, and when these updates take effect.
 Whether you're an individual, employer, or benefits consultant, this guide is written to give you clear, actionable information.

 One key change in the law is that it expands HSA access to people who have certain Affordable Care Act (ACA) health plans, specifically Bronze and Catastrophic tier plans.
 The ACA is a federal law that helps people get health insurance, often through online marketplaces.
 Bronze plans are one of the most basic options and usually have lower monthly payments but higher out-of-pocket costs.
 Catastrophic plans are designed mainly for people under 30 or with special hardship situations and offer very low monthly premiums with very high deductibles.